Protecting Yourself in the Job Process

 Fraudulent Job Postings

 Unfortunately, not every job posting is an opportunity.
 Scammers know that job offers are a powerful tool for harvesting personal information, so you need to know how to distinguish legitimate job postings from scam attempts.
-(Start by taking a look at this MSNBC story about a typical scam.)

 - When in doubt, get the job opening directly from the company's official website.
 Much like phishing email, scam job postings often capitalize on well-known companies' names and images.
 Type the company's name into Google (don't follow links from the suspicious posting, which could take you to a cosmetically similar page) and checking the employment page to be sure the opening is real.
 Calling the company in question (again, using publicly available contact information) is another good strategy.